 - Profiles the famed “Green Dragons,” the high-speed destroyer transports that filled a pressing Marine Corps need for ship-to-shore delivery prior to the availability of the new landing craft.

-- Focuses on the “Earlybird” Flotilla Five LCTs, LSTs and LCIs and their crews — from landing craft design and construction, to amphibious training and crew and flotilla formations, to on-the-job warfare training in the Southern Solomons — all in preparation for their first invasion of enemy-held territory, Operation TOENAILS.
+- Focuses on the “Earlybird” Flotilla Five LCTs, LSTs and LCIs and their crews, from landing craft design and construction, to amphibious training and crew and flotilla formations, and to on-the-job warfare training in the Southern Solomons — all in preparation for their first invasion of enemy-held territory, Operation TOENAILS.

 LEATHERNECK, Magazine of the Marines, July 2001

 William L. McGee both built and served with amphibians in the early days of the Guadalcanal invasion.
 He has authored the first of his intended three-volume treatment of the WWII `Gator Navy in the Pacific.
 The reader is regaled with the tales of the first amphibians and the men who sailed them.
 Through ships’ logs, war diaries and oral histories, we learn about the experiences of these early “plankowners” of “Earlybird” Flotilla Five.
 For the most part, they were naval novelists, and we can catch a small glimpse of their enormous tasks, trials and challenges. . . .
 We look forward to the next two volumes of the series.
 This first volume is an easy read.
 It recalls the saga of an oft neglected but highly hazardous aspect of America’s naval war waged in the vast and expansive waters of the Pacific Ocean and will prove a welcome reference library addition.—Robert Loring

 MILITARY Magazine, June 2001